A note about F.I.R.S.T.

 A TL;DR history of the S.S.
 Prometheus

 Every year, we enter the local FRC Bayou Regional.
 Our first year, we won Rookie All-Star, enabling us to go to Nationals where we ranked 24th in our division (out of 87 teams).
 The following year, we won 1st place at Bayou Regional, enabling us to go to Nationals again where we ranked 12th in our division.
 In 2011, we made it to the quarterfinals of Bayou Regionals before being defeated.
-In our most recent season, we lasted all the way until the finals and additionally won the Industrial Design Award.
-Our 2014 season is currently under way, so be sure to look for updates on our news page!
+In our 2013, we lasted all the way until the finals and additionally won the Industrial Design Award and last season, we placed highly at World Championships in Houston.
+Our 2018 season is currently underway, so be sure to look for updates on our news page!

 “Prometheus” vs “S.S.
 Prometheus”